Serhii75/larablog/README.md

-# Introduction
+## Introduction
-Backend APi for Blog System
+Backend API for Blog System

-# Overview
+## Overview
-This is a Blog System Backend based on Laravel 5.7.
+This is a Blog System Backend API based on Laravel 5.7.
 You can use it, for example, for your Blog SPA.
-Full source code may be found here: https://github.com/Serhii75/larablog.
-A registered user can create/update/delete his own blog posts and comments, and create tags.
-In addition, an admin can do everything as a registered user, plus create/read/update/delete categories and tags, update and delete all the posts and comments.
-You can find more info by looking at requests descriptions.

-# Authentication
-The app using Laravel/Passport
+The endpoints docs may be found [here](https://documenter.getpostman.com/view/3253057/Rzn9rfdq)

+## Installation
+1. Clone the project
+2. Enter the project directory and execute:
+`composer install`
+3. Create the .env file and set params to connect to your database
+4. Execute `php artisan key:generate`
+5. Execute `php artisan migrate`
+6. If you want to seed your db with dummy data, execute `php artisan db:seed`
+7. Execute `php artisan passport:install`
+8. Enjoy it!